Velko/AoC_2024/README.md

 Ok, how about I just step through it step by step and look how many robots occupy adjacent cells?
 When they form a picture, that number should stay out.

 Hey, there's one larger number!
 Let's write a code to print out the map at that moment of time.
 What's that?
 A tree?
 Eureka!

+It appears that I was overthinking it, but I did not expect the resulting number to be that low.
+I was expecting that to be in several billions, not around 6500.